CooperUnion/selfdrive/docs/safety.md

 - Responsible for asking people not following safety protocol to leave the test environment

-### When car is ARMED
+*When a car is armed:*

-- Armed means any of the following: Key is in ignition, Node boards are powered
+- A car is considered armed if the key is in the ignition or microcontrollers are powered
+- Nobody is to be in front of an armed car, **no exceptions**
+- A fire extinguisher must be inside the car at all times
+- Avoid using tools
-- Take extreme care not to short connections
+- Take extreme care not to short anything
-- If possible, turn off car / nodes before using metal tools on the boards (metal snips, screw drivers, etc)
-- If anything shorts / makes smoke/ explodes, STOP what you're doing, call for help, turn all systems OFF to prevent further damages, identify problem before moving on
-- If working with something connected to a battery, take even more care not to short components
+- If anything shorts, smokes, or explores, **stop** immediately, turn off **all** systems, and call for help before identifying the problem

 *When outside of 41CS:*